 acting as a forum for stakeholders such as device providers, accredited certification bodies, the Standards Council of Canada, and Transport Canada

 discussing and solving issues related to testing and certification

-As noted above, we are currently engaged in the certification process ahead of the June 2021 deadline.
+As noted above, we engaged in the certification process ahead of the June 2021 deadline.